Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 # Plan for the 3 week period

 - Decided that we will show up to HR between 9 and 9:30, and leave around 3:30 at the latest.
-If there is additional work we will finish it through discord or indivudually.
+If there is additional work we will finish it through discord or individually.

 - We have to know what each memeber is working on before going home so that everybody knows what to do and what our priorities are.